Modoc County — An Honest Economy for All | Gregory Burgess for CA-2

 The Government Failed Modoc.
 These Bills Fix That.

 Modoc County lost $52 million to grasshoppers because federal agencies didn't spray on time.
+Gray wolves have returned to the high desert and the federal government still has no program to help ranchers manage the cattle losses — losses documented at $69,000 to $162,000 per wolf, per year.
 Ranchers can't get affordable broadband, healthcare, or insurance in a county where the nearest specialist is hours away.
 And over a million acres of federal land get managed by Washington administrators who've never attended a Modoc County Board of Supervisors meeting.
 These aren't campaign promises — they're drafted federal legislation that holds the government accountable when it fails, invests in the basics every community deserves, and respects the independence that defines Modoc.
 Read them yourself.

 🦗